ElisabethHuhn/AndroidArchitectureExample3/README.md

 # Next Steps

 # Punch List of things to do and bugs to fix
+* Convert to MVI
+  * Create Contract file for each screen
+  * convert navigation to Route/Screen where Route gathers the nav paths/state/user events/actions and passes to screen
+  * convert state to mutableStateFlow from LiveData
+  * Convert user triggers to intents
+* Convert remote calls to coroutines from callbacks
 * Figure out testing
   * Test UI
   * Test ViewModel